-West Ham United Ladies went down to a 3-1 FA Women's Premier League South defeat by Tottenham Hotspur on Sunday afternoon.
+West Ham United Ladies fell to a 2-1 FA Tesco Women's Premier League South defeat by Colchester United on Sunday.